In 1948, Robert Wise directed Blood on the Moon, a terse psychological western, largely shot in California and Sedona, Arizona.

 |

-Robert Mitchum is well cast as cowboy-drifter Jim Garry, who’s summoned by his friend, the smooth-talking Tate Riling (Robert Preston) into an Indian reservation, finding himself embroiled in a conflict between cattle owners and homesteaders.
+Robert Mitchum is well cast as the cowboy-drifter Jim Garry, who’s summoned by his friend, the smooth-talking Tate Riling (Robert Preston) into an Indian reservation, finding himself embroiled in a conflict between cattle owners and homesteaders.

-Cattle owner John Lufton, and his daughters Amy (Barbara Bel Geddes) and Carol (Phyllis Thaxter), are initially hostile to Garry, suspecting that he is on Riling’s side.
+Cattle owner John Lufton, and his daughters, Amy (Barbara Bel Geddes) and Carol (Phyllis Thaxter), are initially hostile to Garry, suspecting that he is on Riling’s side.

 Garry and Indian agent Jake Pindalest have devised a scheme to force Lufton into selling cheaply his herd to meet the deadline of the government order to remove his cattle.